top of page

 Your cycle begins on the first day you see blood.
 That's day 1.

-Whether you're just coming off of the pill, looking at your fertility, or desiring to start to noticing patterns in your mood, mindset, and energy levels each month; tracking your menstrual cycle is a foundational step when it comes to understanding your cycle and being in tune with it.
+Whether you're just coming off of the pill, looking at your fertility, or desiring to start to using patterns in your mood, mindset, and energy levels to LEVEL UP your health; tracking your menstrual cycle is a foundational step when it comes to understanding your cycle and being in tune with it.

 First things first.

-Fun fact: Female hormones are actually much more predictable than male's.
+Fun fact: Female hormones are actually much more predictable than males.
 Female hormones do basically the same thing every month.
-A man's level of testosterone changes at any moment literally based on if he watched a sporting event, saw an attractive woman, or got exposed to a weapon. #TheMoreYouKnow
+A man's level of testosterone can change at any moment literally based on if he watched a sporting event, saw an attractive woman, or got exposed to a weapon. #TheMoreYouKnow

 So why track your cycle?